sidonieB/Workflows/2_target_capture_data_analysis.md

 ```
 You will need the result of the previous script (get_seq_lengths.py) first.
 **WARNING:** if you get 50% for everything, you are probably using a wrong, outdated version of the script.
 Get the newest one from the HybPiper github.
+An example of slurm script will the two above commands can be found in the [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md).

 ### Coverage of the recovered regions